jumaallan/android-mpesa-api/README.md

 > This version only offers the MPESA Express (STKPush) Support.

-> I will be having Kotlin support soon also, as well as examples!

 > If you were using `1.0.0`, be warned that version `1.0.2` ***breaks the code***.
 Look at the updated example

 ## Getting Started